mixpanel/docs/pages/docs/access-security/single-sign-on/overview.md

 ![SSO Org Setting Image](/sso_org_setting.png)

-**Require Users to Log In Using SSO**
-Optionally toggle “Require Users to Log In using SSO” to prevent your users from using a username and password to log in.
-Click Enable.
-Please note that organization owners and admins will still be able to log in using username and password in the case that SSO is not set up correctly.
-Do note that external users who were invited to projects will still be able to log in using username and password.

 ## Claim a Domain

 Claiming a domain will add security to an SSO implementation by only allowing members with a claimed domain in their email address to access Mixpanel.
 SSO only works on domains that are claimed.